tinykishore/xampp-webserver-win10/README.md

-## Opening a server using XAMPP
+## Opening a server using XAMPP for Windows

-This Version Works on Windows 10

 Install XAMPP from [Official Website](https://www.apachefriends.org/index.html).
 Then Follow the steps below: